 Here’s what you’ll need:

-2 to 3 tablespoons water (or liquid from the garbanzos)
+- 2 to 3 tablespoons water (or liquid from the garbanzo beans)

 Simply add all of the above ingredients to your chosen implement of (food) destruction, and process, blend, or mash until smooth.
 That’s it.